willowtreeapps/trafficcop/README.md

 Traffic Cop
 ==========

-Monitor your Android apps' data usage so you can take action if it's over a threshold.
+Monitor your Android app's data usage so you can take action if it's over a threshold.

 ### Usage
 Use `TrafficCop.Builder` to create an insance to use throughout your app.
 (Usually in your Application sublcass).